 EVERYTHING You Need to Find Truck Loads Online

 The success of small trucking companies and owner-operators hinges on finding loads to haul and maintaining a solid list of customers.
-Truckers can find loads that in a number of ways, whether through person-to-person referrals or by outreach to local industry associations.
-However, given the times and the rise of the internet as the most efficient medium for communication, an easy way to secure hauls is by using an online load board for truckers.
+Truckers can find loads that in many ways, whether through person-to-person referrals or by outreach to local industry associations.
+However, an easy way to secure hauls is by using an online load board for truckers.

 So, what is an online load board?
 Think of it like a match.com for the trucking industry.
 Load boards are websites that essentially provide a venue for shippers and truckers to make arrangements to move freight.
 Shippers and/or brokers post truckloads that they need transporting, and truckers looking for loads to carry can find them.